Before I finally succumbed to the fact that I was indeed a full-blown alcoholic of the desperate variety, I had a pretty poor idea of what AA was.

 To me, it seemed like a cult.
 The few meetings I had been to were in shady parts of town, with shady people, in rooms that smelled like stale smoke and cheap coffee.

-All I could think of when I thought of going to AA was a bunch of old men sitting around talking about how they’d lost their wives, kids and jobs.
+All I could think of when I thought of going to AA was a bunch of old men sitting around talking about how they had lost their wives, kids and jobs.
 Surely, I don’t have anything in common with these people — do I?

 After a night on the couch watching This Is Us (the episode where Jack dies, which would make a nun drink), taking shots of Triple Sec (yack), and reading a letter my dad wrote to me before he died (balling my eyes out), I realized drinking wasn’t fun anymore.
 I told myself the next day I would give this whole AA thing one more try.